dotlang/language/doc/RFE.md

 size = (s: Stack -> len(s))
 ```

-? - Can we remove the notation for casting?
+Y - Can we remove the notation for casting?
 Why do we need to cast?
 We can provide needed casts in core as normal functions and for the rest cast is not really needed.
 usages:
 1. primitives (float to int) provided using coore